Serialcomms/COM-Port-Configuration-VBA/README.md

 <details><summary>DLL Errors</summary>
 <p>

 [DLL Errors](/README_DLL_ERRORS.md) may be returned if the port is unavailable or the settings cannot be applied to it.

+If COM ports have been added, removed or renumbered, then clicking "Select Com Port" will perform a new port scan.
+Note that some port types (e.g. software virtual com ports) may not support any settings changes from default.

 </p>
 </details>